Fridgend/Everything/README.md

 - Also some experience in HTML, CSS, Lua, GLSL and C#.

 ### Problem Solving
-- I enjoy solving complicated problems where advanced algorithms may be included (such as LogicGates).
+- I enjoy solving complicated problems where advanced algorithms may be included (such as in the LogicGates project).
 - I have explored and love using many pathfinding algorithms such as A* (A-star), Dijkstra, Depth-first search, and Breadth-first search.

 ### Artificial Intelligence
-- I have a deep understanding of how neural networks work to form an AI.
+- I have a deep understanding of how neural networks work to form AI.
 - I also have experience of using the genetic algorithm to find optimized solutions.
 - Unfortunately, these projects are both on the computer that I can not access right now.